chow-petit/awesome-curated-tools/README.md

 * [Poynter](https://www.poynter.org/channels/digital-tools) - Digital tools reference.
 * [Dataviz.tools](http://dataviz.tools/https://medium.com/@Journalism2ls/75-tools-for-investigative-journalists-7df8b151db35http://dirtdirectory.org/https://www.kdnuggets.com/) - A curated guide to the best tools, resources and technologies for data visualization.

+## Stuff to deal with

+* SSO / Identity management
+* Backup
+* DevOps / CI
+* Design
+* Other wiki / Editorial
+* Curation / KM
+* Devices

+## Leftovers

+* [SemApps](https://www.virtual-assembly.org/semapps-2/) - SemApps is an open-source software allowing to develop geographic information system  in semantic, intra- and inter- community.
+* [Communecter](https://www.communecter.org/) (+agenda) - An innovative societal network at the service of citizens who are agents of change.
+* [Discourse](https://www.discourse.org/) - Discourse is the 100% open source discussion platform built for the next decade of the Internet.
+Use it as a mailing list, discussion forum, long-form chat room, and more!
+* Tim's proposition
+iilab.github.io/contentascode - Content as Code is an approach to develop workflows and technology to improve content re-use and maintainability.
+It aims to make content authoring and management benefit from software engineering collaboration best practices.
+* [dokie.li](https://dokie.li/) - dokieli is a clientside editor for decentralised article publishing, annotations and social interactions.
+* [Miro](https://miro.com/) - Experience the power of the Miro visual collaboration platform to create, collaborate, and centralize communication across your company on a single online whiteboard.
+* [Aha!](https://www.aha.io/) - Aha! is for roadmapping collaboratively, for product and marketing teams — work independently or collaborate better together.
+* [Kirby](https://getkirby.com/) - Kirby is the content management system, you build your own ideal interface.
+Combine forms, galleries, articles, spreadsheets and more into an amazing editing experience.
+* [Notion](https://www.notion.so/) - The all-in-one workspace.
+Write, plan, collaborate, and get organized.
+* [Samepage](https://www.samepage.io/) - The all-in-one collaborative platform.
+We blend communication, project management, and file sharing tools together in a single app, giving you more clarity and less noise so you can get more done.
+* [Monday](https://monday.com/) - A project management platform that you can plan, organize and track, in one visual, collaborative space.
+* jamstack.org/examples/ - Is a technical stack based on static websites.
+* [POWR](https://www.powr.io/) - Website plugins to grow your business.
+Forms, popups, countdown timers, sliders, media galleries, ecommerce, social media feeds/icons and much more.
+No coding necessary.
+* Anyti.me (+ [Fizen](https://www.fizen.fr/)) - Anytime is a Neobank for companies, professionals, associations, and private individuals.
+Fizen allows you to save time on your management and manage your activity in real time.
+Designed and used by chartered accountants for VSE executives.

+Also: Beekast, Canva, DoDoc, Framasoft, Gogocarto, Mashup Tables, Netvibes, Open Agenda, Padlet, Pearltrees, SenInBlue, Wekan, YesWiki.

 ---
 ## How do I contribute to this list?